 A narcissistic friend will spend the whole time talking about themselves and seem to have an innate ability to bring any topic of conversation right back to them.

 When it comes to planning things to do, things are always how they want it.
-They’re not flexible with what others want and will manipulate to get their own way.
+They’re not flexible with what others want and will manipulate to get their way.

 Very Competitive

 Not every competitive person is a narcissist, but every narcissist is competitive.
-They must be the best, most successful, most beautiful and/ or the most sought after person on the planet.
+They must be the best, most successful, most beautiful and/ or the most sought-after person on the planet.

 They Thrive on Gossip

-Narcissists are never genuinely happy for the achievements or accomplishments of others.
-Given that they’re highly competitive and lack empathy, they actually do not want the people around them to be doing well… unless it reflects well for them in some way.
-If they can ride the coattails of a successful friend for a while, they will use them if they have the chance.
+Narcissists are never genuinely happy with the achievements or accomplishments of others.
+Given that they’re highly competitive and lack empathy, they do not want the people around them to be doing well… unless it reflects well for them in some way.

 They Won’t Take Accountability